Lessons From the Deceased to the Living and Back:

 Fluid-attenuated inversion recovery (FLAIR) - MRI images of some of the first COVID patients.
 They show interesting changes (lighter areas), which need to be further investigated.
 Image: Gregor Hutter, University Hospital Basel, Switzerland

 Select markers from a CODEX multiplexed imaging experiment using more than 50 antibodies to stain lung autopsy samples from COVID-19 cases.
 Distribution of SARS-CoV-2 nucleoprotein (red) is shown alongside markers for host immune and lung tissue cells: CD163 (green), CD15 (blue), CD3 (magenta), CD34 (cyan), and MUC-1 (white).
 Tissue core with high viral load (left) is contrasted by a tissue core with low viral load (right).
-Images: Gary Nolan Lab, Stanford, 2020
+Images: Garry Nolan Lab, Stanford, 2020

 Schematic representation of the pathomechanisms of diffuse alveolar damage with accompanying thromboinflammation, neutrophil extracellular traps, exudation and microangiopathy in COVID-19; upregulated genes in red, downregulated in green.
 Image: Alexandar Tzankov, Institute of Pathology, University Hospital Basel